yellowflowersorganics-star/smartcrop-os/AWS_INFRASTRUCTURE_SETUP.md

 ### **5.5 Repeat for Production**

-Create production service in `smartcrop-prod-cluster`
+Create production service in `cropwise-prod-cluster`

 ---